SonyCSLParis/Motorized-stage/README.md

 Note: You will have to determine the backlash of each of your motors: the number of steps you have to turn before the platform moves when you change directions.
 You will find 4 backlash values, one per direction per motor.
 We found backlash values between 7 and 12 steps.

+## Thanks

+We thank Peter Hanappe for the advices on the mechanical parts and for providing codes to control the motors.
+We thank Eric Aït-Yahiatène for the 3D-printing.

 ## License

 This project is licensed under the [GNU General Public License v3.0](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3))

+## Contacts
+If you have questions you can contact Ali Ruyer-Thompson (ali.ruyer--thompson :email: ens.psl.eu) or Aliénor Lahlou (alienor.lahlou :email: ens.psl.eu)